zhongl/scala-with-cats/src/pages/type-classes/given.md

 ## The Mechanics of Contextual Abstraction

-In section we'll go through Scala's language features that implement contextual abstraction.
-Once we have a firm understanding of the mechanics of contextual abstraction, we'll move on to their use.
+In section we'll go through the main Scala language features for contextual abstraction.
+Once we have a firm understanding of the mechanics of contextual abstraction we'll move on to their use.

-The language features for contextual abstraction have changed their names from Scala 2 to Scala 3.
+The language features for contextual abstraction have changed name from Scala 2 to Scala 3, but they work in largely the same way.
 In the table below I show the Scala 3 features, and their Scala 2 equivalents.
-If you use Scala 2 you'll find that you can largely translate the code to Scala 2 just by changing the names as appropriate.
+If you use Scala 2 you'll find that most of the code works simply by replacing `given` with `implicit val` and `using` with `implicit`.

 +------------------+---------------------+
 | Scala 3          | Scala 2             |